 Insert a new paragraph 1.2.5., to read:

 1.2.5.
-Steering systems exhibiting the functionality defined as Category B2, C, D or E in paragraphs, 2.3.4.1.3., 2.3.4.1.4., 2.3.4.1.5., or 2.3.4.1.6., respectively.
+Steering systems exhibiting the functionality defined as Category B2, C, D or E in paragraphs, 2.3.4.1.3., 2.3.4.1.4., 2.3.4.1.5., or 2.3.4.1.6., respectively, until specific provisions would be introduced in this Regulation.

 Paragraph 2.3.4.1., amend to read:

 2.3.4.1.
-"Automatically commanded steering function (ACSF)" means the function within a complex electronic control system where actuation of the steering system can result from automatic evaluation of signals initiated on-board the vehicle, possibly in conjunction with passive infrastructure features, to generate continuous control action in order to assist the driver in following a particular path, in low speed manoeuvring or parking operations.
+"Automatically commanded steering function (ACSF)" means the function within a [complex] electronic control system where actuation of the steering system can result from automatic evaluation of signals initiated on-board the vehicle, possibly in conjunction with passive infrastructure features, to generate continuous control action in order to assist the driver in following a particular path, in low speed manoeuvring or parking operations.

 2.3.4.1.1.
 "ACSF of Category A" means, a function that operates at a speed no greater than 10 km/h to assist the driver, on demand, in low speed or parking manoeuvering.